Diversity and equal opportunity

 For ElringKlinger it goes without saying that every person is treated equally and individuality is encouraged.
 The Group sees cultural diversity as one of the factors in its success, as different social, cultural, and language backgrounds lead to different ways of thinking and different perspectives from which ElringKlinger can only benefit.
 Appreciation, tolerance, and respect for one another are always the main focus of day-today interactions.

 With a total of 45 sites, ElringKlinger has a presence in 21 different countries and is able to service the needs of customers worldwide via its global network.
-The knowledge and language skills of the Group’s 10,000+ employees facilitate communication with customers and enable prompt handling of their concerns.
+The knowledge and language skills of the Group’s around 10,000 employees facilitate communication with customers and enable prompt handling of their concerns.
 ElringKlinger actively fosters international collaboration by offering intercultural training programs and approving long-term postings abroad for individual staff members working on international projects.
 In addition, the different experiences, perspectives, and viewpoints gained as a result of these interactions support the ongoing development of the Group.

 ElringKlinger promotes a culture of integration by focusing on the skills and individual talents of people with disabilities.
 Severely disabled staff and employees with health impairments receive special protection and targeted support at ElringKlinger.
 As well as the Works Council, the company’s Equal Opportunities Officers address the concerns of affected staff whenever necessary.
-In 2017, a total of 188 (173) people with disabilities were employed within the Group.

 ElringKlinger is opposed to any form of discrimination and is committed to social diversity and responsibility.
 The Group eats, sleeps, and breathes these principles through a number of projects.
 For example, it works in close cooperation with the BruderhausDiakonie Foundation and the associated disabled persons’ workshops in Dettingen/Erms, which handle end-to-end processes for the company's Aftermarket division.
 At the company site in Buford, USA, too, people with disabilities perform assembly, sorting, and packaging tasks, providing them with an environment in which they are included in working life.